-I’m excited you want the best resumption for your kids.
+Do you want the best resumption for your kids?
+We’ve got tips to help you achieve that!

-After that, the next and final seven points highlight important tips every loving parent mustn’t neglect as their kids resume.
+Then, the next 7 points highlight important tips loving parents mustn’t neglect as kids resume.

-- Phase One Tips on How to Prepare Your Child For School Resumption
+- Phase 1: How To Prepare Your Child For School Resumption

-- 4. Educate them on How to Hand Wash
+- 4. Educate them on How To Wash Hand Properly

 - 5. Buy More Fruits